 This course provides students with the knowledge and skills to install, configure, administer, and troubleshoot Microsoft SQL Server client/server database management systems.
 It helps prepare students for the MCDBA Certificate.
-Prerequisite: CS 106, CS 228, and MATH 095 or MATH 098.
-All prerequisites must be passed with a 2.0 or better.
+Prerequisite: CS 106 and CS 228, both with a 2.5 or better, and MATH 094 or MATH 095 or MATH 098 with a 2.0 or better or COMPASS test placement.

-Unix/Linux • 5 Credits
+UNIX/Linux • 5 Credits